cloudpilot-emu/cloudpilot-emu/doc/networking.md

 This certificate can be generated directly by `cloudpilot-server` by running

 ```
-    > cloudpilot-server generate-cert
+    > path/to/server/cloudpilot-server generate-cert
 ```

 Note that the certificate is checked by the browser against the host or IP on which the server runs, so `cloudpilot-server` will ask for a list of IPs and hostnames to encode in the certificate.
+One of these must match with the host or IP that you enter in cloudpilot.

 `cloudpilot-server` will generate a file with the suffix `.pem` and one with the suffix `.cer`.
-The file with the suffix `.pem` includes the private key associated with the certificate and is used by the server. **DO NOT DISTRIBUTE IT** as an attacker could try to use it for attacking SSL connections originating from devices that have the certificate installed and trusted (altough care has been taken to make the cert as safe to use as possible).
+The file with the suffix `.pem` includes the private key associated with the certificate and is used by the server. **DO NOT DISTRIBUTE IT** as an attacker could try to use it for attacking SSL connections originating from devices that have the certificate installed and trusted (altough care has been taken to make this as hard as possible).

 The `.cer` file does not contain sensitive data and is safe to distribute.
 It has to be installed on the device(s) running Cloudpilot.